One-Day Car Insurance

 One-day car insurance doesn't exist as a standalone product, but you have several practical alternatives if you need temporary coverage.
 The most common solution is buying a standard six-month policy online and canceling it early, though you'll pay at least one month's premium and potentially a cancellation fee.

-For rental cars, you can get coverage through the rental company, your credit card, or extend your existing auto policy.
-If you're borrowing someone else's car, their insurance may already cover you through permissive use, eliminating the need for separate coverage entirely.
+You can get one-day coverage through rental companies, your credit card, or extend your existing auto policy for rental cars.
+If you're borrowing someone else's car, their insurance may already cover you for one day through permissive use, eliminating the need for separate coverage.

 Why do we need ZIP code?